-Since it's officially Flo-To Week, we reached out to Diandra Politano, a skin therapist with over 14 years experience in Beauty Therapy and a Diploma in Dermal Science to share her expert knowledge on All Things PCOS and Skin Care.
+Since it's officially Flo-To Week, we reached out to Diandra Politano, a skin therapist with over 14 years experience in Beauty Therapy and a Diploma in Dermal Science to share her expert knowledge on All Things PCOS and Skincare.
 Read!
 Learn!
 Enjoy!

 What is Polycystic Ovary Syndrome (PCOS)?

-A great place to start, without going into too much depth, Polycystic Ovary Syndrome (PCOS) is a hormone disorder, which results in high levels of androgens (the male hormone).
+A great place to start, without going into too much detail, Polycystic Ovary Syndrome (PCOS) is a hormone disorder, which results in high levels of androgens (the male hormone).
 While women do need androgens, they don’t need them in such high levels.
 In addition to this, people with PCOS’ ovaries don't release an egg reliably every month.

 Symptoms of PCOS include: